Herman C. Timm House: Architecture

 The house features a tower where he could relax and read newspapers.
 His wife Augusta sometimes slept on the porch on hot summer days beneath its copper roof.
 Several windows in the living room and vestibule were made from stained glass.

 A 600-gallon water tank was filled in the non-freezing months providing running water for bathing, cleaning and a bathroom.
 Another amenity that was unusual for the time period was master bedroom on the first floor.
 The original Quezal Art Glass Company brass chandelier remains in the parlor with its iridescent shades.
 A lot of the other original furnishings were sold by the family or future tenants so other period pieces were used.
 Tiny fragments of original wallpaper were found in most rooms during reconstruction and a Swedish company hand-made custom replica wallpaper.
 The three upstairs bedrooms contain donated historical items like the community's first sewing machine, a bed warmer, and a trunk.

-The formal living room ceiling was hand painted and stenciled by Bryan Albert Painting Studio LLC located in Wauwatosa, WI.
+The formal living room ceiling was hand painted and stenciled by Bryan Albert Painting Studio of Wauwatosa.
 An Arts & Crafts-style chandelier was added to the room when electricity was installed in 1912.
 The room's hardwood floor was installed diagonally which was expensive at the time.
 An original Eastlake-style fireplace was brought out of storage during the 1974 reconstruction and two original ceramic dogs were placed on top.
 Next to the living room is the master bedroom which features a closet which were rare at the time since they were taxed as an additional room.